TexteaInc/json-viewer/README.md

     * `Ctrl/Cmd+Click` Edit Mode
     * `Ctrl/Cmd+Enter` Submit

+## Acknowledge

+This package is originally based on [mac-s-g/react-json-view](https://github.com/mac-s-g/react-json-view)

 ## LICENSE

 This project is licensed under the terms of the [MIT license](LICENSE).